 Here is the breakdown:

-- A half day experience (6 hours) to 1.5 days (12 hours) of photography coverage in Kentucky
+- A full elopement day photography coverage in Kentucky

 - Unlimited access to me for any consultation